-The letter grade system is used in all courses except for ED192.
+The letter grade system is used in all courses except for ED192 which is graded Pass(P) or Fail(F).
 Grading for ED ED292, 392, ED492 and ED498 will follow the letter grade system.

 Required Grade Point Average (GPA) for School of Education Graduates: All Undergraduate School of Education majors must have an overall cumulative grade point average of 2.7 in order to graduate with a Bachelor of Arts in Education degree.